umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ## Best practices

-In order to ensure the quality and consistence of all the various code samples in the Umbraco Documentation, we have outlined a set of best practices that we highly recommend that you follow, when adding code snippets to articles.
+In order to ensure the quality and consistency of all the various code samples in the Umbraco Documentation, we have outlined a set of good practices that we highly recommend that you follow, when adding code snippets to articles.

 * Add a clear description
 * Use code comments